Contest Rules and Methodology

 Use of Trademarks.
 Greenspring Media owns all the rights, title, and interest in its name and logos, including but not limited to Best MN Town, Bestmntown.com, Best Minnesota Town and Minnesota Monthly.
 None of the Best MN Town or Minnesota Monthly logos may be used, reproduced or published in form or for any purpose without the prior written permission of Greenspring Media.

 Other.
 Best MN Town reserves the right to disqualify persons or towns found tampering with or otherwise abusing any aspect of this program as solely determined by Best MN Town or Minnesota Monthly.
 In the event the website is compromised by a virus, non-authorized human intervention, tampering or other causes beyond the reasonable control of bestmntown.com that corrupts or impairs the administration, security, fairness or proper operation, Greenspring Media reserves the right in its sole discretion to suspend, modify or terminate the program.
 Best MN Town will not be responsible for failure to receive town submissions, votes or other electronic communications due to transmission failures or technical failures of any kind, including, without limitation, malfunctioning of any network, hardware or software, whether originating with sender of bestmntown.com.
-In the event of a dispute, all votes will be deemed to have been submitted by the owner of the ISP account from which they were sent.
-For these purposes, an ISP account holder shall be defined as the natural person assigned to such ISP account by the Internet access provider, online service provider or other organization responsible for assigning ISP addresses for the domain associated with such ISP account.
-Any questions regarding the number of votes submitted by the owner of an ISP account shall be resolved by Best MN Town in its sole discretion.
+In the event of a dispute, all votes will be deemed to have been submitted by the owner of the email account used to submit.
+Any questions regarding the number of votes submitted by the owner of an email account shall be resolved by Best MN Town in its sole discretion.
 The invalidity or unenforceability of any provision of these rules shall not affect the validity or enforceability of any other provision.
 In the event that any such provision is determined to be invalid or otherwise unenforceable, these rules shall be construed in accordance with their terms as if the invalid or unenforceable provision was not contained herein.
 Submission of an entry application by an Applicant does not create a contract or other form of enforceable legal rights of any kind or nature.